First Biomedical Vacation Scholarship programme is up and running

 - up to £500 towards materials and equipment costs.

-The applications for the programme showed a high level of interest in what health data science can achieve for health and care, and its potential as a rewarding career.
+Applicants for the programme demonstrated great interest and passion for health data science and for what can be achieved for health and care including the potential for a rewarding career.

 “We look forward to hosting them and hopefully inspiring them to contribute to this new and exciting field in their future careers.”